verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] I try to be chill but my brain writes essays about everything.
 - [ ] Waking up from a nap I didn't know I was talking.
 - [ ] If I texted "come over" right now what would your response be?
+- [ ] Men with postive conduct allegations.